 Section 6.
 Terms of Office.
 Members of the Legislature shall serve four (4) year terms not to exceed two (2) consecutive four (4) year terms, which shall be staggered, unless the Legislator's first term is filling a vacancy under Article IX of Constitution, it will not count as a term for purposes of this section.
 Legislators shall represent their respective Districts until their successors have been sworn into office except if the Legislator has been successfully removed or recalled in accordance with this Constitution.
 Members of the Legislature shall be elected by a majority vote of the eligible voters from their respective Districts.
+[Amendment VII adopted on August 14, 2012 which became effective on September 28, 2012 by operation of law.]

 Section 7.
 Qualifications.
 Members of the Legislature shall be at least twenty five (25) years old and eligible to vote.
 No person shall become a member of the Ho-Chunk Nation Legislature if otherwise employed by the Ho-Chunk Nation.
 No person convicted of a felony shall serve as a Legislator unless pardoned.
+[Amendment XIII adopted on August 14, 2012 which became effective on September 28, 2012 by operation of law.]

 Section 8.
 Meetings.
 The Legislature shall hold regular monthly meetings.
 The Legislature may hold special meetings as necessary.
 Members of the Legislature shall hold and attend regularly scheduled meetings in their respective Districts.
 Failure to attend such monthly or District meetings on a regular basis may constitute grounds for removal or recall.
 The Legislature shall not schedule a special meeting at the same time as a regularly scheduled District meeting.

-Section 9.
+- Section 9.
 Open Meetings.

-All meetings of the Legislature shall be open to all members of the Nation, except when in Executive Session.
+All meetings of the Legislature shall be open to all members of the Nation, except when in Executive Session. - Section 10.

-Section 10.
 Executive Session.
 The Legislature may, upon duly recorded vote, go into executive session.
-At such sessions, all persons, except members of the Legislature and its officers, shall be excluded from the meeting chamber, except any person whose presence shall be required by the Legislature.
+At such sessions, all persons, except members of the Legislature and its officers, shall be excluded from the meeting chamber, except any person whose presence shall be required by the Legislature. - Section 11.

-Section 11.
 Quorum.
 A majority of the Legislature shall constitute a quorum.
 A quorum shall be necessary to transact official business of the Legislature.
-Each session of the Legislature shall require a quorum.
+Each session of the Legislature shall require a quorum. - Section 12.

-Section 12.
 Voting.
 A majority vote of the quorum shall be necessary to exercise the powers of the Legislature, except as otherwise provided by this Constitution.
-The votes of each member of the Legislature shall be recorded in the minutes of the meeting.
+The votes of each member of the Legislature shall be recorded in the minutes of the meeting. - Section 13.

-Section 13.
 Budget.
 The Legislature shall enact an annual budget.
 The budget shall include an appropriation of operating funds for each branch of the government.
 The Legislature shall not appropriate funds which have not been authorized by law.
 No item shall be included in the budget if it is not authorized by law.